zacharie-moughanim/ens-rennes-presentation/README.md

 ## Font

-The ENS Rennes graphic charter require using the `Univers` font, which you can download here: [https://font.download/font/univers](https://font.download/font/univers)
+The ENS Rennes graphic charter require using the `Univers` font, which you can download at https://font.download/font/univers.

 If it is not installed, the font falls back on `New Computer Modern Sans`, and then `CMU Sans Serif`.